-The school is currently located at The Ireland institute, 27 Pearse Street, Dublin 2.
-During these 9 years to now ( 2019 ) students have studied Russian for many different reasons.
+During these 10 years to now ( 2020 ) students have studied Russian for many different reasons.
 Some of them have been motivated for business reasons; others for personal and / or professional reasons.

 The Department of Education has recognised this for many years and Russian is a part of the Leaving Cert Syllabus.
 Every year since 2010 the Kalinka Russian Language School has successfully prepared students for the Russian oral and written Leaving Cert exams.
 As part of this preparation the school teaches the ability to speak, write, listen and read Russian.
 These classes include learning the grammar of Russian.
 They also focus on widening the students vocabulary.